mastrojs/mastrojs.github.io/src/content/docs/guide/setup.md

 Install the following two VS Code extensions.
 In the _Activity Bar_ on the left, click the _Extensions_ icon (looks like four blocks with one flying away).

-- Install [Mastro](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) by searching for `mastro static` (it should be the first search result, the one with the picture of a cook) and click _Install_.
+- Install [Mastro](https://marketplace.visualstudio.com/items?itemName=mastro.mastro-vscode-extension) by searching for `mastro` (it should be the first search result, the one with the picture of a cook) and click _Install_.
 Click _Trust Publisher & Install_ when prompted.
 - Install [FAST Tagged Template Literals](https://marketplace.visualstudio.com/items?itemName=ms-fast.fast-tagged-templates) by searching for `fast-tagged-templates`.

 ![](../../../assets/vscode-extensions.png)